christian-westbrook/descent-releases/README.md

-# DescentMUD
+# DESCENT
 An experimental decentralized multi-user dungeon by Christian Westbrook

 ## Support
-DescentMUD is currently targeting the following platforms:
-- Windows 11
+Releases are currently targeting Windows 11 and are being hosted unsigned [on GitHub](https://github.com/christian-westbrook/descent-releases/releases).

 ## Installation
-Download the latest release from https://github.com/christian-westbrook/descent/releases
+Download the latest release from [GitHub](https://github.com/christian-westbrook/descent-releases/releases)

 ## Usage
 Run the executable (double-click on Windows) to launch the game